 What do you think is one of the most difficult things children are facing today?

-The question about the challenges that children are facing today is a way for you to demonstrate how you empathize with children and understand what they need.
+This question is a way for you to demonstrate how you empathize with children and understand what they need.
 This question is not only about how conscious you are about children's struggles but also how willing you are to come up with solutions.

 A good way to answer this question is to choose a well-known problem.
 If you choose to talk about bullying, talk about how it affects children and what teachers can do to promote respectful interactions between children.
 Talk about the importance of teaching preschool children to be kind and empathetic to each other when engaging in different learning situations.